Sample-Based Hybrid Mode Control: Asymptotically Optimal Switching of Algorithmic and Non-Differentiable Control Modes: Related Work

 \subsection{Sample-based Control}

-Sample-based control methods \cite{Mppi2, es, bayesianopt1} have recently emerged as a simple yet effective approach for solving high-dimensional robotics tasks such as legged locomotion \cite{fullordersampling, realtimewholebodycontrollegged, benefitsgpusamplebasedstochastic, covompc} and manipulation \cite{sample_manipulation1,sample_manipulation2,hybridcontrol2, sample_manipulation3}.
+Sample-based control methods \cite{Mppi2, es, christian_2} have recently emerged as a simple yet effective approach for solving high-dimensional robotics tasks such as legged locomotion \cite{fullordersampling, You_1, liu_1} and manipulation \cite{sample_manipulation1,sample_manipulation2,hybridcontrol2, sample_manipulation3, wang_3}.
 Rather than relying on explicit gradient-based techniques, sample-based controls begin by sampling a control sequence from an initial distribution, executing a forward rollout of that sequence, and then adjusting the sampling distribution based on the resulting costs.
 This gradient-free nature makes sample-based control particularly well-suited for complex, non-differentiable systems where traditional optimization methods may struggle.
+Recent studies also show that stronger derivative modeling and stable value-learning formulations can directly improve control optimization behavior \cite{wang_1, wang_2, You_2}.

 Despite the effectiveness, sample-based control methods exhibit two limitations.
 First, they often treat control at each timestep as an independent variable, ignoring the inherent hybrid structure of robotic tasks \cite{liu2010sampling}.
 Second, the number of samples required to adequately explore the control space scales exponentially with the planning horizon.
 This exponential growth makes sample-based methods computationally infeasible for long-horizon tasks.